Expedition medical professionals

-Medical Professionals interested in expedition and wilderness medicine are particularly welcome to apply for Fellowship of the RGS-IBG, and participate in the activities of RGS-IBG Expedition Medical Cell.
+Medical Professionals interested in expedition and wilderness medicine are particularly welcome to apply for Fellowship of RGS-IBG, and participate in the activities of RGS-IBG Expedition Medical Cell.
 Other resources of interest include:

 There are a number of courses designed specifically for medical professionals.